How to Create a Home Filing System that Works for You

 You can find hanging files in office green and cheap manilla folders at Staples.

 But if you are looking for something nicer to look at – Container Store has a beautiful selection of colors.

-The beautiful file folders in the image above can be found here.
+The beautiful folders in the image above can be found here.
 And you can find an even bigger selection of cute file folders here.

 The easiest way to sabotage your home filing system is to skip the labeling.

 Take the time to label your hanging files, folders, and your file cabinet drawers.

 This way you will know exactly where to file each piece of paper that crosses your desk.